Chelsea Clinton Defended Barron Trump, Now Rebukes 'Fake News' About Malia Obama From 'Trump Crony'

 — Washington Examiner (@dcexaminer) November 15, 2017

 Verified Politics called the Globe story about Malia Obama’s FBI interrogation as part of Weinstein’s alleged sexual misconduct “intentionally misleading.”
-Mr. Weinstein maintains his innocence and there is no credible information being reported by mainstream media to corroborate the tabloid report, according to the site.
+Mr. Weinstein maintains his innocence, and there is no credible information being reported by mainstream media to corroborate the tabloid report, according to the site.

-Chelsea Clinton’s repudiation of the Malia Obama, FBI questioning rumors comes a year after online trolls spat a slew of offensive statements at the 11-year-old boy.
-Months later, Chelsea chimed used Twitter again to defend report by the Daily Caller that shined a light on Barron’s style of dress in a negative light.
+Chelsea Clinton’s repudiation of the Malia Obama FBI questioning rumors comes a year after online trolls spat a slew of offensive statements at then 11-year-old Barron Trump.
+Months later, Chelsea chimed used Twitter again to criticize a report by the Daily Caller that shined a negative light on Barron’s style of dress.

 “It’s high time the media & everyone leave Barron Trump alone & let him have the private childhood he deserves,” Chelsea tweeted.
-Clinton’s defense of Barron quickly drew the attention of First Lady Melania Trump who thanked Chelsea for using her voice against bullying of children.
+Clinton’s defense of Barron quickly drew the attention of First Lady Melania Trump, who thanked Chelsea for using her voice against bullying of children.

 So far, Malia Obama has remained silent about the alleged FBI probe rumors and Chelsea Clinton’s criticism of same the supposed fake news.